ReThink Respite Online

 What we did

-The project used an experimental design to compare the efficacy of three online interventions, which included a group receiving the education modules with online coaching sessions with a health professional; a group receiving the education modules with access to an online discussion forum with other carers; and a control group (i.e., receiving the education modules only).
+The project used an experimental design to compare the efficacy of two online interventions, which included a group receiving the education modules with online coaching sessions with a health professional; a group receiving the education modules with access to an online discussion forum with other carers; and a control group (i.e. receiving the education modules only).